R:\Bau\Blog >_

 • B2B P2P sharing models enable businesses to share their own assets and resources – including vehicles, facilities, equipment, tools, and even manpower – with other businesses for a fee.
 Platforms play a crucial role by facilitating connections, managing transactions, and fostering collaboration, networking, and knowledge sharing.

-Examples: Floow2 – businesses share equipment, office space, and even staff with other companies; LiquidSpace – businesses rent out unused office space to other companies, freelancers, or startups on a short-term basis; Cohealo – healthcare facilities share medical equipment with other institutions, optimizing the use of expensive resources.
+Examples: Floow2 enables businesses share equipment, office space, and even staff with other companies (2012–present).
+LiquidSpace allows businesses to rent out unused office space to other companies, freelancers, or startups on a short-term basis (2010–present).
+Cohealo helps healthcare facilities share medical equipment with other institutions, optimizing the utilization of costly resources (2013–present).

-• B2C rental, leasing, and subscription models provide individuals with access to high-value assets and resources, sometimes bundled with services like customer delivery, onboarding, and support to boost productivity and address potential issues.
+• B2C rental, leasing, and subscription models provide individuals with access to high-value assets and resources for a set time, sometimes bundled with services like customer delivery, onboarding, and support to boost productivity and address potential issues.

-Examples: Rent the Runway – customers rent designer clothing and accessories for a specific period, returning them after use; Netflix – subscribers gain access to a vast library of movies and TV shows, streaming content without the need for ownership; Zipcar – users rent cars by the hour or day, gaining access to vehicles without the costs of ownership.
+Examples: Rent the Runway enables customers to rent designer clothing and accessories for a specific period, returning them after use (2009–present).
+Netflix provides subscribers access to a vast library of movies and TV shows without the need for ownership (2007–present).
+Zipcar allows users to rent cars by the hour or day, offering convenient access to vehicles without the costs of ownership (2000–present).

-• B2B rental, leasing, and subscription models allow businesses to access high-value assets and resources, often bundled with services like delivery, setup, installation, training, maintenance, optimization, and expert support to boost productivity and maximize value-in-use.
+• B2B rental, leasing, and subscription models allow businesses to access high-value assets and resources for a set time, often bundled with services like delivery, setup, installation, training, maintenance, optimization, and expert support to boost productivity and maximize value-in-use.

-Examples: Salesforce – businesses subscribe to Salesforce’s CRM software, which includes ongoing updates, support, and customization options; WeWork – companies lease office spaces and enjoy bundled services like high-speed internet, cleaning, and community events; Cisco Systems – companies lease networking equipment from Cisco, which includes maintenance, setup, and ongoing support.
+Examples: Salesforce provides businesses with subscription-based access to its CRM software, offering ongoing updates, support, and customization options to enhance user productivity (1999–present).
+WeWork enables companies to lease flexible office spaces bundled with services such as high-speed internet, cleaning, and community events to create a collaborative and professional environment (2010–present).
+Cisco Systems offers businesses the option to lease networking equipment, which includes setup, maintenance, and ongoing expert support to maximize operational efficiency (1984–present).

 • Resource pooling brings together groups of people or businesses to share or jointly access resources.
-Through collaboration, these groups can collectively strengthen their bargaining power to negotiate more favorable terms or secure preferential treatment.
+Through collaboration, these groups can collectively strengthen their bargaining power to secure preferential treatment or negotiate more favorable terms.

 • Freemium models offer basic features for free, but once upgraded, they often allow multiple users, like project teams or households, to share access.

-Examples: Spotify Family Plan – lets multiple household members share a single premium music streaming account, allowing each person to have their own playlists and recommendations; Google Workspace – allows users to work together and create content in real-time, with paid upgrades for additional storage, advanced collaboration features, and increased user access; Zoom – offers free video conferencing, with paid upgrades for hosting larger meetings and accessing additional collaboration features.
+Examples: Spotify Family Plan provides premium music streaming for multiple household members, allowing each person to maintain their own playlists and recommendations (2014–present).
+Google Workspace (formerly G Suite) enables real-time collaboration, with paid plans offering additional storage, advanced features, and increased user capacity (2020–present).
+Zoom offers free video conferencing, with paid options for hosting larger meetings and unlocking advanced collaboration tools (2011–present).

 Benefits

-• Democratizes access to high-value assets and resources by enhancing accessibility and affordability
+• Democratizes/expands access to high-value assets and resources by improving accessibility, affordability, and usability

 • Provides flexibility and freedom to adjust, scale, or discontinue usage/consumption as needs change over time